mdn/content/files/en-us/web/api/view_transitions_api/using/index.md

 Here we've created a custom CSS animation and applied it to the `::view-transition-old(figure-caption)` and `::view-transition-new(figure-caption)` pseudo-elements.
 We've also added a number of other styles to both to keep them in the same place and stop the default styling from interfering with our custom animations.

+> [!NOTE]
-> **Note:** You can use `*` as the identifier in a pseudo-element to target all snapshot pseudo-elements, regardless of what name they have.
+> You can use `*` as the identifier in a pseudo-element to target all snapshot pseudo-elements, regardless of what name they have.
 For example:
 >
 > ```css
 > ::view-transition-group(*) {